morse-simulator/morse/doc/morse/dev/armature_creation.rst

 4. Select the last bone of the armature, switch to `Edit Mode` (:kbd:`Tab`), select the head, snap the selection to the 3D cursor (:kbd:`space` and ``Snap selection to cursor``).
-This places the bone correctly between the 2 rigid bodies.
-Rename the bone into ``BodyA2BodyB`` (for instance, ``Torso2LShoulder``)
+This places the bone correctly between the two rigid bodies.
+Rename the bone using the form ``BodyA2BodyB`` (for instance, ``Torso2LShoulder``)

 5. Extrude the bone (:kbd:`E`)

-6. Repeat steps 3,4 and 5 until the armature is complete
+6. Repeat steps 3, 4 and 5 until the armature is complete

 .. image:: ../../media/armatures/armatures2.png
    :width: 633